Volkswagen Lupo: Lupo 3L

+Lupo Sport

+The Lupo Sport was available with the petrol 1.4 100 PS and the diesel 1.4 75 PS.

+There are a number of visual and mechanical differences compared to the lower trim levels.
+Sports had 14" Kyalami Alloys, front fog lamps, ABS (an option on diesels up to 2003), heated windscreen washer jets, and electric mirrors on later models.
+The petrol also had a central single exhaust and rear disc brakes.
+Early Sports came with "Tim & Tom" upholstery which was brightly coloured with cartoon cats and mice on, this was later changed to interwoven velour with sportier seats from the GTI.

+The 1.4 petrol also differed from the one equipped in the S trim with different ECU, inlet cam, gear ratios, exhaust manifold, metal inlet manifold, bigger and drive-by-wire throttle body (instead of cable), bigger 256mm front disc brakes (vs 239mm).

 Lupo FSi

 The Lupo FSi was the first direct injection petrol powered production vehicle Volkswagen produced.
 A 5L/100 km 1.4 16v petrol version of the Lupo 3L with an average consumption of 4.9L/100 km.
 This direct injection engine next to a conventional engine with similar power uses around 30% less fuel.
 It had a similar automated gearbox to the 3L but with different gear ratios.

 Outwardly, it was almost identical to a 3L but with a different front grill, slightly wider wheels with a different design and lacked the magnesium steering wheel and rear bumper of the 3L.
 Early 3L and FSi models had aluminium tailgates which were lighter and more aerodynamic than their standard Lupo counterparts.
 Early FSi models also had a unique spoiler while later ones without the aluminium tailgates were fitted with the same spoiler as the Lupo GTI.
 The FSi was only sold in Germany, Austria and Switzerland.